vertigis/meridian-design/docs/design-language.md

 ### Headings

 Headings are the largest text on the screen and are used for titles.
 They help organize content and demonstrate importance using a hierarchy that ranges from 1-6.
+This hierarchy can be repeated in different sections of an app (including H1).
+For example H1's can be repeated on a page if its importance is required in relation to the main content.
+The previous rule of thumb suggesting only one H1 per page is no longer relevant.
 <img src="/img/typography/h1.png" alt="H1 as found in VertiGIS Studio Web" title="H1 as found in VertiGIS Studio Web" class="img-example" />
 <br /><br />

 #### Considerations when using Headings

 -   Do not alter the weight of headings using CSS or HTML tags.
 -   Avoid skipping heading levels.
+Maintain an appropriate logical hierarchy for each section of an app.
 More info can be found at the **<a href="https://www.w3.org/WAI/tutorials/page-structure/headings/" target="_blank">W3C</a>**
+-   The first heading in a Panel component should be an H1.

 ### Subtitles (1 & 2)